Pacing your story feature

 One other thought for speedy pacing keep your scenes and chapters short.

-For more ways to add punch to your arguments see: Powerful Arguments to Supercharge Your Story
+For more ways to add punch to your arguments, see: Powerful Arguments to Supercharge Your Story

 The following are tricks for writing non-action scenes.